Rashid Ali (cricketer)

-Syed Rashid Ali (سید راشد علی; born 1 January 1975) is a former Danish cricketer.
+Syed Rashid Ali (سید راشد علی; born 1 January 1975) is a Danish former cricketer.
 He is of Pakistani descent.

 Ali played two matches for Denmark Under-19s against Bermuda Under-19s and Ireland Under-19s in Canada in 1991.
 He made his Lisr A debut for Denmark in English domestic cricket's 2005 Cheltenham & Gloucester Trophy against Northamptonshire at Svanholm Park, Brøndby.
 Opening the batting with Mickey Lund, Ali was dismissed for 8 runs by Charl Pietersen, one of his seven wickets, with Denmark being dismissed for just 56.
 Their first-class county opponents won the match by 8 wickets.
 Later in 2005, he was selected in Denmark's squad for the ICC Trophy in Ireland, with the matches in the tournament having List A status.
 He made four List A appearances during it, against Uganda, the United States, Bermuda and Ireland.
 Ali scored 32 runs in the tournament, at an average of 8.00, with a high score of 19.
 This was the last time he played for Denmark.